sonamkshenoy/Deep-Learning-Models/README.md

 # Deep Learning Models And Algos

-Collection of the main models and algorithms used in Deep Learning
+Collection of the main models and algorithms used in Deep Learning.
+Built from scratch using only NumPy.